Trevor Noah is leaving 'The Daily Show' – KION546

 Trevor Noah is leaving ‘The Daily Show’

-“The Daily Show” host Trevor Noah has announced on he will step away from the anchor desk.
+“The Daily Show” host Trevor Noah has announced he will step away from the anchor desk.

-In a video statement on Twitter, Noah said that his “time is up.”
+In a video statement shared on Twitter Thursday, Noah said that after seven years as host of the Comedy Central satirical news program, his “time is up.”

-“After the seven years, my time is up,” Noah said in a video post from the set of the show.
-“I’ve loved hosting this show, it’s been one of my greatest challenges and one of my greatest joys.”
+“It’s been absolutely amazing.
+It’s something that I never expected,” Noah said of his experience hosting the show.
+“I found myself thinking throughout the time of everything we’ve gone through.
+The Trump presidency, the pandemic, just the journey, more pandemic and I realize that after the seven years, my time is up.”

+Noah, a standup comedian from South Africa, was a relative newcomer to American audiences when he was named as host of “The Daily Show” after Jon Stewart signed off in 2015.

 The-CNN-Wire